mobilemindtec/j2objc-app-test/README.md

 Done.
 Now you can run android and ios apps.

 ### Error x86_b4 not found - Check configuration "Build Active Architecture Only", shoud by yes to debug.

+### Undefined symbols for architecture arm64 - Check if all j2objc files in ShareApp is in project